A great friend and mentor to me once said, “Advanced web metrics is about doing the basics very well and applying it in a clever way.”

-For data managers who need to get up-to-speed on key areas, there are chapters to help you build your internal measurement process; jumpstart guides for understanding key features and tracking methodologies; help with understanding your data responsibilities for best practice and EU privacy laws; and helpful advice on building your team.
+This book is for you if you are a (or an aspiring) data manager/stakeholder who needs a strong understanding in the key areas of using Google Analytics and guidance for building a “data informed” culture within your organisation.
+There are chapters to help you build your internal measurement process; jumpstart guides for understanding key features and tracking methodologies; help with understanding your data responsibilities i.e.privacy best practice and EU privacy laws; and guidance for building your data team.

-- Checkout unsolicited reader reviews (this site), or from Amazon purchasers.
+- Checkout unsolicited reader reviews on this site (the comments of this page), or from Amazon purchasers.

 - PDFs – read the Introduction or get the detailed version of the Table of Contents.